uw-pycert-course-01/assignment04/README.md

 that the user is asked to provide the email address again.
 1. Verify that answers have been provided to each question.
 If an answer is missing, reprompt the user and save the answer.
+1. Make sure you delete any "dangling" answers; that is, answers that no longer have a question because
+2. the question was deleted.

 HINT: take care to make sure that you identifty the answer that corresponds to its associated question.
 Give some thought as to how you can do this.

+When all validation is done, produce a report that shows the number of questions that were validated successfuly, the number of answers that were validated successfully, the number of questions that failed validation, and the before and after values for each (that is, the invlaid and corrected values), the number of answers that failed validation, and the before and after values for each (that is, the invlaid and corrected values).
+Also list the questions that were deleted.